Hiiirad/personal-notes/Tech Guide/Docker/README.md

 A wise man once said:

->Give a sysadmin an image and their app will be up-to-date for a day, give a sysadmin a Dockerfile and their app will always be up-to-date.
+> Give a sysadmin an image and their app will be up-to-date for a day, give a sysadmin a Dockerfile and their app will always be up-to-date.

-Hence, creating images for the complex applications is prefered to use Dockerfiles rather than commiting into local volume and manipulating the result.
+Hence, creating images for the complex applications is preferred to use Dockerfiles rather than committing into local volume and manipulating the result.

 ## Part 08 (CMD vs ENTRYPOINT)